-These Grain-free Gingerbread Cookies are a super fun treat that’s much more simple than traditional gingerbread men.
-They’re made with an unusual “secret ingredient” flour that I bet you’ve never heard of.
+These Vegan Paleo Gingerbread Cookies are a super fun treat that's much more simple than traditional gingerbread men.
+They're made with an unusual "secret ingredient" flour that I bet you've never heard of.
 Can you guess what it is?

 Molasses style cookies are a favorite around here anytime of the year!

 Gingerbread men cookies are festive, cute and have a lot of character, but they are also a lot of work!!
 I decided to take that flavor and do a simple cookie ball with all the flavor and half of the work (and none of the traditional grain)!

 This recipe for paleo gingerbread cookies calls for a unique flour...

 After trying chestnut flour in these paleo gingerbread cookies, you'll be won over to it, but you might wonder how else you can use it.
 Here are some facts about it to get you more acquainted with what it is and how you might incorporate it into your diet.

 Chestnut flour is a gluten-free alternative to regular flour made from ground chestnuts.
 Chestnuts are dried and then made into sweet flavored flour in Italy for centuries.

 In Tuscany, chestnut flour is considered a staple food, and it is commonly called for in recipes such as: